Modeling Probability Forecasts via Information Diversity: INTRODUCTION AND OVERVIEW

 Consider an event $A$ and an indicator function $\one_A$ that equals one or zero depending whether $A$ happens or not, respectively.
 There are two common yet philosophically different approaches to linking $A$ with the probability forecasts.
 The first assumes $\one_A \sim \text{Bernoulli}(\theta)$, where $\theta$ is deemed a ``true'' or ``objective'' probability for $A$, and then treats a probability forecast $p$ as an estimator of $\theta$ (see, e.g., \citealt{lai2011evaluating}, and Section \ref{ss:measurement} for further discussion).
 The second approach, on the other hand, treats $p$ as an estimator of $\one_A$.
 This links the observables directly and avoids the controversial concept of a ``true'' probability; for this reason it is the approach adopted in this paper.

 As is the case with all estimators, the forecast's deviation from the truth can be broken into bias and noise.
 Given that these components are typically handled by different mechanisms, it is important, on the theoretical level, to consider them as two separate problems.
 This paper focuses on noise reduction.
-Therefore, each forecaster is considered \textit{calibrated}; that is, $\P(Y = 1|p) = \E(Y | p) = p$.
-This definition of calibration is common in the economic, statistical, and meteorological forecasting literature \citep{Ranjan08} and traces back to \citet{murphy1987general}.
-It is different from the game-theoretic alternative discussed, e.g., in \citet{dawid1982well} and \citet{foster1998asymptotic}.
+Therefore, each forecaster is considered \textit{calibrated}.
+Here calibration is defined in terms of conditional expectation and hence represents a property of the underlying joint distribution of $\one_A$ and $p$.
+More specifically, the forecast $p$ is calibrated for the outcome $\one_A$ if $\P(\one_A = 1|p) = \E(\one_A | p) = p$ almost surely.
+This form of calibration was alluded to by \citet{murphy1987general} and mentioned possibly even earlier than that.
+Over the years it has become common in the statistical and meteorological forecasting literature (see, e.g., \citealt{Ranjan08}; \citealt[Section 7.2.2.]{jolliffe2012forecast} for recent references).
+It is, however, different from the notion of empirical calibration discussed by \citet{dawid1982well}, \citet{foster1998asymptotic}, and many others.

 A forecast (individual or aggregate) is typically assessed with a loss function $L(p , \one_A)$.
 A loss function is called {\em proper} or {\em revealing} if the Bayesian optimal strategy is to tell the truth.
 In other words, if the subjective probability estimate is $p$, then $t = p$ should minimize the expected loss $p L(t,1) + (1-p) L(t,0)$.
 Therefore, if a group of sophisticated forecasters operates under a proper loss function, the assumption of calibrated forecasts is, to some degree, self-fulfilling.
 There are, however, many different proper loss functions, and an estimator that outperforms another under one loss function will not necessarily do so under a different one.
 For example, minimizing the quadratic loss function $(p - \one_A)^2$, also known as the Brier score, gives the estimator with the least variance.
 This paper concentrates on minimizing the variance of the aggregators, though much of the discussion holds under general proper loss functions.
 See \cite{HwPe1997} for a discussion of proper loss functions.